Sam-Martin/Sam-Martin/content/post/brookes-pip-skin.md

 +++

-I got bored of Â how the Brookes Personal Information Portal looked.
+I got bored of how the Brookes Personal Information Portal looked.

 ![How PIP Looked](http://imgur.com/0jUGnl.jpg "How PIP looked")